· ·

 As you probably know Azure Window is no more as this natural limestone arch, featured in several films and every postcard of Malta ever, collapsed into the sea in March of 2017.

-The Blue Lagoon in Coming requires a boat tour which with a baby was next to impossible to do, and even if we did it was way too crowded to swim comfortably.
+The Blue Lagoon in Comino requires a boat tour which with a baby was next to impossible to do, and even if we did it was way too crowded to swim comfortably.

 When I visited the famous Paradise Bay in Malta it was so crowded I couldn’t even find a tiny spot to sit, so we had to leave.

-Valleta had flatter streets and things were happening, but unless you wanted to stick to a few main streets everywhere else was stairs so
+Valleta had some flat streets and things were happening, but unless you wanted to stick to a few main streets everywhere else was stairs so most of the time I was carrying the stroller up the stairs.

 The most fun we had was actually in Mdina.
 If you’re a Game of Thrones fan, you might know that some very important scenes from the first season were filmed in Malta.

-Mdina was stroller friendly, not crowded, easy to get to and people seemed more welcoming than in Valetta or St Julians.
+Mdina was stroller friendly, not crowded, easy to get to by a public bus and people seemed more welcoming than in Valetta or St Julians.

 Traveling to Malta with a Baby: Basics